ryanrestine/HackTheBox_WriteUps/windows_machines/servmon_notes.md

 Nice, Hydra found valid credentials: nadine:L1k3B1gBut7s@W0rk.
 (HR may want to take a closer look at Nadine with a password like that.)

-We can use this password to SSH in:
+We can use this password to login using impacket-smbexec:

 ```
 ┌──(ryan㉿kali)-[~/HTB/ServMon]